This site is undergoing constant refinement.

 Full-time workers usually work 35 hours or more a week (in all their jobs combined).

 In 2016, employers in some locations found it hard to fill vacancies for Airconditioning and Refrigeration Mechanics.
-To find out more, view the Department of Employment's latest skill shortage research opens in a new window.
+To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.

 A Certificate III/IV is usually needed to work in this job and the majority of workers have this qualification.
 Training is most commonly through an apprenticeship which combines on-the-job training with the qualification.
 Registration or licensing may be required.

 If you are interested in this style of work, there are a wide range of training options available that could lead to this or a similar job.
 The pathway that is right for you will depend on your skills and interests.